brianjbayer/sample-login-watir-cucumber/README.md

 The following browsers were working on Mac at the time of this commit:
 * `chrome` - Google Chrome (requires Chrome)
 * `chrome_headless` - Google Chrome run in headless mode (requires Chrome > 59)
+* `chrome_container` - Selenium Standalone Chrome Debug container (requires this container to be already running on the default ports)
+* `chrome_headless_container` - Selenium Standalone Chrome Debug container (requires this container to be already running on the default ports)
 * `firefox` - Mozilla Firefox (requires Firefox)
 * `firefox_headless` - Mozilla Firefox (requires Firefox)
+* `firefox_container` = Selenium Standalone Chrome Debug container (requires this container to be already running on the default ports)
+* `firefox_headless_container` = Selenium Standalone Chrome Debug container (requires this container to be already running on the default ports)
 * `safari` - Apple Safari (requires Safari)

 *R.I.P.* `phantomjs` - PhantomJS headless browser is no longer supported by Watir (although I can no longer seem to find the link)

+### To Run Using the Selenium Standalone Debug Containers
+These tests can be run using the Selenium Standalone Debug containers for both Chrome and Firefox.
+These *debug* containers run a VNC server that allow you to see the tests running in the browser in that container.
+These Selenium Standalone Debug containers must be running on the default port of `4444`.

+For more information on these Selenium Standalone Debug containers see https://github.com/SeleniumHQ/docker-selenium.

+#### Prerequisites
+You must have docker installed and running on your local machine.

+To use the VNC server, you must have a VNC client on your local machine (e.g. Screen Sharing application on Mac).

+#### To Run Using Selenium Standalone Chrome Debug Container
+1. Ensure Docker is running on your local machine
+2. Run the Selenium Standalone Chrome Debug container on the default ports of 4444 and 5900 for the VNC server
+`docker run -d -p 4444:4444 -p 5900:5900 -v /dev/shm:/dev/shm selenium/standalone-chrome-debug:latest`
+3. Wait for the Selenium Standalone Chrome Debug container to be running (e.g. 'docker ps')
+4. Run the tests using the `chrome_container`
+`SPEC_BROWSER=chrome_container bundle exec cucumber`

+#### To Run Using Selenium Standalone Firefox Debug Container
+1. Ensure Docker is running on your local machine
+2. Run the Selenium Standalone Firefox Debug container on the default ports of 4444 and 5900 for the VNC server
+`docker run -d -p 4444:4444 -p 5900:5900 -v /dev/shm:/dev/shm selenium/standalone-firefox-debug:latest`
+3. Wait for the Selenium Standalone Firefox Debug container to be running (e.g. 'docker ps')
+4. Run the tests using the `firefox_container`
+`SPEC_BROWSER=firefox_headless_container bundle exec cucumber`

+#### To See the Tests Run Using the VNC Server
+1. Connect to vnc://localhost:5900 (On Mac you can simply enter this address into a Browser)
+2. When prompted for the (default) password, enter `secret`

 ## Requirements
 * Ruby 2.4.5